BennoKrojer/ContraCAT/README.md

 # ContraCAT

-This repository contains the data and scripts for the paper (ContraCAT: Contrastive Coreference Analytical Templates for Machine Translation)[xxx]
+This repository contains the data and scripts for the paper [ContraCAT: Contrastive Coreference Analytical Templates for Machine Translation](xxx)

 ## Setup